 They occupy the top three positions in the official world rankings, and some UK bookmakers are offering identical odds on all three of them winning the Masters.

 Scheffler is the reigning champion, but last year’s triumph was the only time he has ever finished in the top 10.

 McIlroy and Rahm are older, and they have both displayed remarkable consistency at this tournament, despite never winning it.

 Rahm has four top-10 finishes in six appearances, but his best performance came back in 2018, when he finished fourth.

 McIlroy has been even more reliable at Augusta National, with seven top-10 finishes in the last nine years.

 He was the runner-up behind Scheffler last year, and he heads into the tournament in excellent form.

-This could be the year that he finally ends his major drought and McIlroy is available at 15/2 with golf betting sites.
+This could be the year that he finally ends his major drought and McIlroy is available at 8.5 with Bet365.

 The organisers of the breakaway LIV Golf League are under pressure after Nielsen reported dismal viewing figures for the Saudi-backed promotion’s first televised event.

 Just 291,000 people tuned in to watch LIV Golf Mayakoba, compared to 2.42 million that watched the PGA Tour’s relatively low-key Honda Classic.